Chuks-data-analyst/Data-Analytics-Portfolio/Hospital Management/README.md

 ### Hospital Management
+### Problem Statement
+Hospital administrators and managers need a better way to monitor operational efficiency and identify areas of concern, such as high patient no-show rates and fluctuating revenue, to improve financial stability and patient care.

 ### Project Overview
 This interactive dashboard was developed to provide a comprehensive overview of a hospital's key performance metrics.
 By visualizing data on revenue, patient appointments, and treatment trends, it serves as a valuable tool for hospital administrators and managers to make data-driven decisions regarding operations, resource allocation, and patient care.